eliangidoni/minesweeper/README.md

 # minesweeper

 Minesweeper game implementation as a JSON REST service.
-Implemented with Django REST framework.
+Implemented with Django REST framework and PostgreSQL.

 ##Development environment
 Requires Docker and Docker Composer.
 Scripts to create/start/stop the service are in `/scripts/`